tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

  ![Sign verify](Images/sign-verify.png)

-* On your computer, ensure the "Sign" option is selected and click on the "Random" button to generate a `Secret Key`.
+* On your computer, ensure the "Sign" option is selected and click on the "Random" button to generate a `key pair`.

  ![Secret Key](Images/sign-secret-key.png)